Can innovation disrupt current pathways to net zero emissions?

 This project has the potential to play a significant role in Australia’s transition to net zero emissions, guiding the next wave of policy and investment decision-making.

 In November 2018, the first stage in development of this new work was completed, with the launch of two summary reports that begin to explore the future of decarbonisation across ‘Buildings’ and ‘Industry’ sectors.
-These mini-reports (downloadable from this page) will be included as part of the full Decarbonisation Futures report, to be released in early 2019.
+These mini-reports (downloadable from this page) will be included as part of the full Decarbonisation Futures report, to be released in 2019.

 ClimateWorks Australia 2018, Tracking progress to net zero emissions: National progress on reducing emissions across the Australian economy and outlook to 2030 ↩